Horus — Own Your Local AI

 Local-first • You own it

-AI without limits.
+Local AI without vendor limits.

 On your hardware.